 ANSWER: Ronald Watts admits that plaintiff's complaint seeks damages, but he denies liability to plaintiff for any of the claims asserted in the complaint and/or the damages alleged therein.
 Ronald Watts denies the remaining allegations in this paragraph.

-17. On May 3, 2006, plaintiff was arrested by the individual officer defendants outside of a building at the Ida B. Wells Homes.
+15. On January 20, 2003, plaintiff was arrested by the individual officer defendants inside an apartment at the Ida B. Wells Homes.

 ANSWER: On information and belief, Ronald Watts admits the allegations contained in this paragraph.